A Reproducibility Study of "IP Spoofing Detection in Inter-Domain Traffic": Results

 We are now diving deeper into packet inspection of the traffic classified as invalid and want to understand its characteristics.
 Table~\ref{tab::traffic_mix} explores the traffic mix and lists the top destination port distributions of invalid UDP and TCP packets.
 We cannot equivalently compare to the IMC'17 results, as their traffic mix has not fully been disclosed.

-Strikingly, we find the majority of invalid traffic to be HTTPS over TCP followed by Quick over UDP, and plain HTTP according to the transport ports.
+Strikingly, we find the majority of invalid traffic to be HTTPS over TCP followed by Quick (using UDP), and plain HTTP according to the transport ports.
 Typical amplification/reflection attack patterns such as DNS (UDP 53) and NTP (UDP 123) do not stand out in our data, even though they were reported to dominate in the IMC'17 results.
-On the overall, almost 80~\% of TCP traffic raises doubts about its spoofed nature.
+On the overall, almost 80~\% of TCP traffic appears bidirectional (\eg is encrypted or carries data) and hence raises doubts about its spoofed nature.
 Rather, this strongly indicates that the traffic classified as invalid from our data set mainly consists of regular Web flows and hence has been classified erroneously based on the previously proposed methodology.